Short answer

 Busy tourist areas are usually manageable at night, but dark villa lanes, isolated beach access paths, late-night roads and nightlife zones need more caution.
 Use trusted transport, watch your drink and do not ride a scooter after alcohol.

-Is Bali safe for women at night?
+Is Bali safe for solo female travelers and women at night?

 It can be, but plan the boring parts.
-Stay somewhere with easy transport, avoid poorly lit shortcuts, control your drink, and leave early if the situation feels off.
+Stay somewhere with easy transport, avoid poorly lit shortcuts, control your drink and leave early if the situation feels off.
 The point is not fear.
 The point is not making 2 a.m. logistics your personality test.

-Is Bali safe for families with kids?
+Is Bali safe for families, babies and toddlers?

 Yes, if you choose easy bases, safe hotel access, sensible transport and realistic days.
-Families should be careful with heat, pools, beaches, scooters, road crossings, food, water and long transfers.
+Be careful with heat, pools, beaches, scooters, road crossings, food, water and long transfers.
+With toddlers, pick calmer bases and do fewer things.

 Is Bali safe for LGBTQ travelers?